openforis/sepal-doc/docs/source/setup/gee.rst

 Upload files to GEE
 -------------------

-When you use SEPAL recipes and modules, you'll be asked to use GEE assets to provide rasters or vectors to the core GEE-based algorithm.
+When you use SEPAL recipes and modules, you'll be asked to use GEE assets to provide rasters (:code:`ee.Image`) or vectors (:code:`ee.FeatureCollection`) to the core GEE-based algorithm.
 These assets can be either public assets that someone shared with you or assets that you created yourself and would like to use.

 .. tip::